 It is bad news that President Trump can single handedly take action to restrict and eliminate immigrant rights.
 At the same time, there is a flip side to that: the next U.S. president will have significant power to undo all of the terrible executive policies enacted by the Trump Administration.
 Supporters of immigrants and immigrant rights need to make their voices heard in the political process.
 The courts can only do so much to protect immigrant rights — legal reforms are needed, and that comes from the president, Congress, California leaders, and local community leaders.

-At the Goldstein Immigration Lawyers, our California immigration lawyer has deep experience handling a wide array of asylum claims.
-If you or your family member needs help with an asylum application, please call us at our Los Angeles law office today, (213) 262-2000.
+At the Goldstein Immigration Lawyers, our immigration lawyer has deep experience handling a wide array of asylum claims.
+If you or your family member needs help with an asylum application, please contact us at our Los Angeles law office today.
 We represent immigrants throughout Los Angeles County, including in Compton, Torrance, West Hollywood, Manhattan Beach, Calabasas, and Burbank.